Direct Primary Care for Employers

-Direct primary care costs much less for employers than offering traditional health insurance.
-Businesses can use the savings to provide other benefits, such as subsidizing employee health sharing memberships, funding HSAs for employees enrolled in high-deductible health plans, or to fund health reimbursement accounts (HRAs) so that employees can purchase their own health insurance in the individual market.
+Cost savings: Direct primary care costs much less for employers than offering traditional health insurance.
+Businesses can use the savings to provide other benefits, such as subsidizing employee health sharing memberships, or to fund health reimbursement accounts (HRAs) so that employees can purchase their own health insurance in the individual market.

 Monthly per-member costs for direct primary care typically range from $50 to $100 per patient per month.

 Removes the cost barrier between patients and family doctors: Studies show that even with insurance, many working families delay or skip doctor visits and receiving needed care because of deductibles and other out-of-pocket costs.

 A study from PolicyGenius found that more than 1 in 4 patients skipped needed medical treatment or appointments because they weren’t even sure what their medical plans covered.

 Across large numbers of people, that leads to increased systemic health care costs – and higher premiums.

 Direct primary care removes that cost obstacle between patients and their family doctors.
 Because there are no co-pays, coinsurance charges, or deductibles in direct primary care, there’s no need for DPC patients to put off receiving the care they need.